vaidikg20000/Weatherapp/README.md

 # Weatherapp
-#a basic weather app that lets you access weathers of tons of different cities across globally.
+A basic weather web app that lets you access weathers of tons of different cities across globally.<br>
-#Developed using Nodejs, Express js and openweather api web services.
+Developed using Nodejs, Express js and openweather api web services.